bfeif/personal-website/content/posts/the-only-plotting-tool-a-data-scientist-needs.md

 ![PDF and Histogram of Normal Distribution](/images/normal-pdf-histogram-and-ecdf-cdf.png "PDF and Histogram of Normal Distribution")

-Histograms can be nice in their immediate visual interpretability, but the list of reasons ends there.
+Histograms can be nice in their immediate visual interpretability, but their list of benefits ends there.
 It pays to learn to love ECDFs, and I can convince you in 5 reasons.

 # 5 Reasons Why ECDFs Render Histograms Obsolete